Pixel-Master/File-Find/README.md

 ### Note:

-**File Find won't work properly on Linux or Windows, because the UI displays differnt depending on the OS and some Features are rel**
+**File Find won't work properly on Linux or Windows, because the UI displays different depending on the OS and some Features are rel**

 ### Dependencies (when running from source)